mikhaelcohen/k8s_terraform_kubespray/README.md

 Next steps :
-* Connect K8S to Openstack API for Volume
+* Connect K8S to Openstack API for Volume --> Done
 * Deploy EFK for logging within k8s
 * Deploy Grafana and Prometheus for supervision
 * Test traefik instead of nginx ingress